rafalp/Misago/docs/developers/admin_actions.rst

 Registering urls in navigation
 ------------------------------

 Your urls have to be discoverable by your users.
-Easiest way is to do this is to display primary link to your admin in admin site navigation.
+Easiest way is to do this is to display primary link to your admin action in admin site navigation.

-This navigation is controlled by instance of the :py:class:`misago.admin.hierarchy.AdminHierarchyBuilder` class available under ``misago.admin.site`` path.
-This class has plenty of functions, but it's public api consists of one method:
+This navigation is controlled by instance of the :py:class:`misago.admin.hierarchy.AdminHierarchyBuilder` class available as ``site`` argument passed to ``register_navigation_nodes`` method of your ``MisagoAdminExtension`` class.
+It has plenty of functions, but it's public api consists of one method:

 .. function:: add_node(parent='misago:admin', after=None, before=None,